cruvolo/qrzxmlemu/README.md

 # QRZ.com XML interface emulator

-This is wrapper code to emulate the http://www.qrz.com/ XML database lookup feature using a html scraping interface.
+This is wrapper code to emulate the http://www.qrz.com/ XML database lookup feature using a HTML scraping interface.

 ## About this emulator